Aili Mari Tripp

 Vilas Research Professor of Political Science at the University of Wisconsin-Madison

 My research has focused on gender/women and politics, women’s movements in Africa, transnational feminism, African politics (with particular reference to Uganda and Tanzania), autocracies in Africa, and on the informal economy in Africa.
-I am presently working on a project on women’s political leadership in African autocracies and on a second project on women’s political citizenship and conflict globally.
+I am presently working on a project on the end of empire, war, and the expansion of women’s political citizenship globally.

 I teach courses on gender and politics (graduate and undergraduate), African politics (undergraduate), and state and society (graduate) among others.